saizo80/rtoml/README.md

 `cargo install rtoml-cli`

-precompiled binaries are also available on github if rust is not installed on the computer
+precompiled binaries are also available on github if rust is not installed on the target machine